aknutas/nails/index.md

 Antti Knutas, Arash Hajikhani, Juho Salminen, Jouni Ikonen, and Jari Porras.
 2015. _Cloud-Based Bibliometric Analysis Service for Systematic Mapping Studies_.
 In Proceedings of the 16th International Conference on Computer Systems and Technologies (CompSysTech '15).
 DOI: 10.1145/2812428.2812442

 A preprint version of the article is [available for download](http://www.codecamp.fi/lib/exe/fetch.php/wiki/nails-compsystech2015-preprint.pdf) as PDF.
 The official version is now available at the [ACM Digital Library](http://dl.acm.org/citation.cfm?doid=2812428.2812442).
+If you use the software in your scientific work, please consider citing us.

 Our tool has been used in the following publications:
 * Kolle, S. R., Shankarappa, T. H., Manjunatha Reddy, T. B., & Muniyappa, A. (2015).
 [Scholarly Communication in the International Journal of Pest Management: A Bibliometric Analysis from 2005 to 2014](http://www.tandfonline.com/doi/abs/10.1080/10496505.2015.1087854).
 Journal of Agricultural & Food Information, 16(4), 301-314.